Course Catalogue.

 Who Should Attend

-This course is designed for a broad range of professionals who are involved in the planning, design, and implementation of pedestrian and bicycle facilities.
-It is particularly beneficial for planners who develop and manage urban and transportation plans, as well as municipal engineers who oversee the design and maintenance of infrastructure.
-Supervisors and managers responsible for ensuring the safety and efficiency of transportation systems will find this course invaluable.
+This course is designed for professionals involved in planning, designing, and implementing pedestrian and bicycle infrastructure.
+It is especially beneficial for urban and transportation planners managing active transportation networks, and municipal engineers responsible for the design and maintenance of safe infrastructure.
+Supervisors and managers overseeing transportation systems will gain valuable insights to enhance network safety, efficiency, and accessibility.

 Overall rating of this course by its previous attendees!